PSujit29/student-portal/README.md

-# Student Portal (Backend)
+# Student Portal (Backend‑First)

-This is my personal learning project: a backend for a college **student portal + simple LMS**.
-I am using it to understand how real-world systems handle authentication, roles, admission workflows, and basic student management.
+This is my personal learning project: a **backend‑first** MERN backend for a college‑style student portal.
+It is **not** a finished LMS; the goal is to learn realistic backend architecture (auth, roles, admission flows, student domain) before building any serious frontend.

 ## What I Am Trying to Learn